No Sleep (Wiz Khalifa song)

-"No Sleep" is a song by American rapper Wiz Khalifa, released as the fourth official single from his debut major-label studio album, Rolling Papers.
+"No Sleep" is a song by American rapper Wiz Khalifa, released as the ninth official single from his debut major-label studio album, Rolling Papers.
 The track features production from Benny Blanco and Big Jerm, and was written by the former alongside Khalifa.
 The song was released as a single on August 9, 2011.
 The song debuted, and peaked at number six on the Billboard Hot 100, becoming Wiz Khalifa's third-highest charting song as a solo artist behind "Black and Yellow" and "See You Again".
 It is about the rapper's all-night party.